txei/txei/README.md

 > Asterisks are used for bold emphasis, while underscores are used for
 > italics emphasis.

+## Ideas, from most meta to least:

+1. Let UT schools compete in designing a secure elections system.

+   Who would object to giving UT schools small grants to develop secure elections systems in competition with each other?
+Surely no academic would risk their reputation in building an insecure elections system -- they might refuse to do it, but they won't build an insecure system.
+If professors won't do it, grad students might.
+If a winning system is produced after thorough public review, why wouldn't the State of Texas adopt it?

+2. Make it all open source.

+3. Use blockchains to secure voter sign-in rolls and vote counts without compromising ballot secrecy (yes, there is a way to do that!).

+4. Use Trusted Platform Modules (TPMs) to greatly reduce the amount of code to trust.

+5. See the rest of this document.

 # Ideal Voter Experience

 The process of voting in a secure elections system should be similar to